embryoconcepts/Potluck/README.md

-## Potluck by ManyHands
+## Potluck by ManyHands - WIP

+*Note: Development is paused at this time - but we'll be back!*

 ### About

-Potluck is an iOS app built for collaborative potlucks and community meal organization.
+`Potluck` is an iOS app built for collaborative potlucks, dinner parties and community meal organization.